Hawai‘i Forest Bird Surveys

 Approach:

 Cooperators in this project include the U.S. Geological Survey Biological Resources Division, USFWS, National Park Service, The Nature Conservancy of Hawai’i and private partners.
-The Division project leader is the Nongame Staff Biologist in the Honolulu, Administrative Office.
+The DLNR project leader is the Forest Bird Recovery Coordinator at in the Honolulu Administrative Office.

 Objectives: